Updated for April 2025

 If you were to take a milled part and a turned part directly off of each machine, the turned part would have an exceptionally smooth surface finish, while the milled part would show tooling lines from the end mill.
 But if you then measured the surface finish of both parts, the turned part would, counterintuitively, have a higher Ra value.

 The takeaway is to be mindful of over-tolerancing CNC turned parts because the surface finish often looks much better than the measurement conveys.
-High volumes of turned parts with extremely tight tolerance specifications may require custom grinding operations, increasing cost and lead time.
+Extremely tight tolerance specifications may require custom grinding operations, and they can significantly increase cost and lead time in our production machining services.
+Not only that, high volumes require significantly more labor, as team members must check a large number of parts to ensure they match specifications.

-6. Maintain a length to diameter ratio of 4X
+6. Maintain a length-to-diameter ratio of 4X in parts

 The further the workpiece is from the workholding, the less rigid and stable it becomes.
-If, for instance, your part has a length to diameter ratio of 10:1, chatter resulting from the tool vibration can compromise tolerance and surface finish specifications.
-A part with a 2x length to diameter ratio, on the other hand, is exceptionally rigid, allowing for efficient and precise machining.
+If, for instance, your part has a length-to-diameter ratio of 10:1, chatter resulting from the tool vibration can compromise tight tolerance machining and surface finish specifications.
+A part with a 2X length-to-diameter ratio, on the other hand, is exceptionally rigid, allowing for efficient and precise machining.

-If your part exceeds the recommended ratio, we can still machine it, but we’ll have to use a workaround, like engaging the tailstock to add a center drilled hole.
+If your part exceeds the recommended ratio, we can still machine it—our CNC machine shop has the problem-solving ability to deliver on our promises—but we’ll have to use a workaround, like engaging the tailstock to add a center-drilled hole.

-When you need a precision machining partner for your CNC turned parts, Focused on Machining is here to deliver.
+When you need a precision machining partner for your CNC turned parts, our precision machine shop is here to deliver.
 Contact us today, and let’s discuss optimizing your design for CNC turning services.